Eastern Governors

 Sarah was elected as a public governor in September 2024 for a term of two years.

-Sarah worked extensively in Somerset although now lives in Devon.
-Briefly a nurse at Guy’s Hospital, she went on to be a teacher specializing in drama and special education.
-She has worked in many environments, from schools, as the voluntary workforce manager at SCC, an adult advice and guidance tutor working with vulnerable and hard to reach groups, to being project manager setting up the Somerset Village Agent Scheme, which helped to reduce hospital admissions.
-Sarah has a MA Professional Development Certificate in Guidance and Group Work and received an NHS award for ‘Prescriptions for Learning’.
-As a magistrate specialising in family issues, she was inspired to set up Somerset ’Pause’, which works to improve the lives of women who have had – or are at risk of having – more than one child removed from their care.
+Sarah worked extensively in Somerset although now lives in Devon where she is a trustee of Ottery Help Scheme, which supports over 500 vulnerable people.
+Her career started as a nurse at Guy’s Hospital, and then moved into teaching drama specializing in special educational needs.
+She worked for SCC as the Volunteer Service manager and as an Adult Advice and Guidance tutor working with vulnerable and hard to reach groups.
+She set up The Village Agent Scheme whose strapline is `Prevention is better than cure’.
+Sarah has an MA Professional Certificate in Guidance and Group work and received an NHS award for `Prescriptions for Learning`.
+Whilst acting as a Family Magistrate, she was inspired to set up the `Pause` project to improve the lives of women who are at risk or have had children taken into care.

 Sarah is dedicated to working within communities to empower and enable.